 About the Grove of the Greenwood

-The Grove of the Greenwood is a Druidic Grove serving the New York Mid-Hudson Valley area and is an affiliated Grove of FoDLA (Fellowship of Druidism for the Latter Age).
+The Grove of the Greenwood is a Druidic Grove serving the Greater Atlanta area and is an affiliated Grove of FoDLA (Fellowship of Druidism for the Latter Age).
 It was officially established on Samhain of 2011.
-The Grove is led by Rev. James Ferrell Wood, Druid of the Fellowship, who was trained in Neo-Pagan Druidism by Rev. Michael Sean McGuinness and ordained by Rev.Todd Covert, Chief Druid of the Fellowship, and Founder of the Druid Academy.
+The Grove is led by Rev. Jim Wood, Druid of the Fellowship, who was trained in Neo-Pagan Druidism by Rev. Michael Sean McGuinness and ordained by Rev.Todd Covert, Chief Druid of the Fellowship, and Founder of the Druid Academy.

 The Grove holds public rituals including the four "Fire Festivals" of Imbolc, Beltaine, Lughnasadh, and Samhain as well as the Vernal and Autumnal Equinoxes and the Summer and Winter Solstices.
 Rituals are generally held at the home of Rev. Wood.

-As an ordained Druid of FoDLA (recognized as an organized church by the IRS), Rev. Wood is available to perform marriages as well as hand-fastings, funerals and memorials, rites of passage as well as other rituals.
+As an ordained Druid of FoDLA (recognized as an organized church by the IRS), Rev. Wood is available to perform marriages as well as hand-fastings, funerals and memorials and rites of passage as well as other rituals.

 The Fellowship of Druidism for the Latter Age